Analogical proportions: Introduction

 \section{Introduction}

-Analogy-making is at the core of human intelligence and creativity with applications to such diverse tasks as commonsense reasoning, learning, language acquisition, and story telling \cite<e.g.>{Hofstadter01,Hofstadter13,Gust08,Boden98,Sowa03,Winston80,Wos93}.
-This paper contributes to the foundations of artificial general intelligence by introducing from first principles an abstract algebraic framework of analogical proportions of the form `$a$ is to $b$ what $c$ is to $d$' in the general setting of universal algebra.
+Analogy-making is at the core of human and artificial intelligence and creativity with applications to such diverse tasks as proving mathematical theorems and building mathematical theories, common sense reasoning, learning, language acquisition, and story telling \cite<e.g.>{Boden98,Gust08,Hofstadter01,Hofstadter13,Krieger03,Polya54,Sowa03,Winston80,Wos93}.
+This paper introduces from first principles an abstract algebraic framework of analogical proportions of the form `$a$ is to $b$ what $c$ is to $d$' in the general setting of universal algebra.
 This enables us to compare mathematical objects possibly across {\em different} domains in a uniform way which is crucial for AI-systems.
 The main idea is simple and is illustrated in the following example.

 \begin{example} Imagine two domains, one consisting of positive integers $1,2,\ldots$ and the other made up of words $ab,ba\ldots$ et cetera.
-The analogical equation is asking for some word $z$ (here $z$ is a variable) which is to $ab$ what $4$ is to $2$.
+The analogical equation is asking for some word $x$ (here $x$ is a variable) which is to $ab$ what $4$ is to $2$.
 What can be said about the relationship between 2 and 4?
-One simple observation is that 4 is the square root of 2.
-Now, by analogy, what is the `square root' of $ab$?
+One simple observation is that 4 is the square of 2.
+Now, by analogy, what is the `square' of $ab$?
 If we interpret `multiplication' of words as concatenation---a natural choice---then $(ab)^2$ is the word $abab$, which is a plausible solution to \prettyref{equ:24abz}.
 We can state this more formally as follows.
 Let $s(z):=z$ and $t(z):=z^2$ be two terms.
-We have By continuing the pattern in \prettyref{equ:2=s(2)}, what could $z$ in \prettyref{equ:24abz} equal to?
+We have By continuing the pattern in \prettyref{equ:2=s(2)}, what could $x$ in \prettyref{equ:24abz} be equal to?
 In \prettyref{equ:2=s(2)}, we see that transforming $2$ into $4$ means transforming $s(2)$ into $t(2)$.
 Now what does it mean to transform $ab$ `in the same way' or `analogously'?
-The obvious answer is to transform $s(ab)$ into the solution $t(ab)=abab$ computed before.
-As a formal solution to \prettyref{equ:24abz}, this yields the analogical proportion between numbers and words given by As simple as this line of reasoning may seem, it cannot be formalized by current models of analogical proportions which restrict themselves to proportions between objects of a single domain (cf. \citeA{Stroppa06} and \citeA{Miclet08}) and we will return to this specific analogical proportion in a more formal manner in \prettyref{exa:24abz}. \end{example}
+The obvious answer is to transform $s(ab)$ into $t(ab)=abab$ computed before.
+As simple as this line of reasoning may seem, it cannot be formalized by some current models of analogical proportions which restrict themselves to proportions between objects of a single domain \cite<cf.>{Stroppa06,Miclet08} and we will return to this specific analogical proportion in a more formal manner in \prettyref{exa:2_4_ab_z}. \end{example}